It was an odd sensation.

 "Here."
 The android suddenly stopped in the middle of the hall, and the old man just gave him an odd look.
 "It's through here."

 "Through where, now?"
-Cerris asked, and Hawthorne showed him as he planted his palm down on a section of concrete that, at a glance, looked no different from any of the others save for a small lick of white paint, and the old man looked surprised when a hand-sized section of it pressed back into the wall, and, with a loud noise of stone grinding on stone, a massive panel of the wall beside them slide back, and into the floor, revealing a secret passage, another staircase descending even further down into the earth, and a wily smile on Hawthorne's face.
+Cerris asked, and Hawthorne showed him as he planted his palm down on a section of concrete that, at a glance, looked no different from any of the others save for a small lick of white paint, and the old man looked surprised when a hand-sized section of it pressed back into the wall, and, with a loud noise of stone grinding on stone, a massive panel of the wall beside them slid back, and into the floor, revealing a secret passage, another staircase descending even further down into the earth, and a wily smile on Hawthorne's face.

 The two of them went through the secret passageway, the door sliding closed behind them, kicking up dust where they went, the air musty and heavy, as though this place had been sealed for decades, but there was a far-off droning noise from ahead, somewhere off into the distance, the sound of machinery, the hum of computer equipment, the flow of liquid, and Hawthorne found himself picking up the pace, descending quicker and further down the hidden staircase into the depths of the Earth.